-As opposed to traditional therapy, which is normally limited to the addicted person and their therapist, network therapy involves the support of a small group of family and friends.
-By engaging the support of family and peers in a therapist’s working team, the addicted person gets the support necessary to overcome the denial that can prolong addiction and lead to relapse.
+As opposed to traditional treatment, which is normally limited to the addicted person and their psychologist, network treatment involves the support of a small group of family and friends.
+By engaging the support of family and peers in a psychologist working team, the addicted person gets the support necessary to overcome the denial that can prolong addiction and lead to relapse.

 Understanding Addiction and Relapse

 All addictive agents share two main characteristics — they cause a desire for repeated use and generate craving, and they produce discomfort when withdrawn.
 This first characteristic reinforces the addicted person by producing a desirable reaction that they want to repeat.
 For example, consuming caffeine creates a mild stimulating effect, and alcohol releases tension and produces euphoria.

 That immediate reinforcement is extremely influential, much more so than any deterrents related to the addictive substance, like a hangover or even the loss of a job.
 And, part of what makes recovery so challenging is that the addicted person remains vulnerable to that response long after they stop consuming the drug.

 The second characteristic of an addictive substance is the production of discomfort when withdrawn.
 The withdrawal reaction can be deeply unpleasant and occurs most frequently when the addictive substances are withdrawn after long use.
 However, the withdrawal reaction can also occur when the addicted person is exposed to certain environmental cues.